14UA Green - Head Coach

 Building the foundation for player success with technical skills, Doug also instills key behaviors that are vital to future development.
 He understands the necessity of risk and even the value of failure as young athletes are asked to step out of their comfort zone to develop new skills, try unfamiliar roles, and meet ever-increasing expectations.
 He creates a demanding yet positive team environment where players learn to be fearless, take risks, fall, rise, and risk again, with a growth mindset to prepare athletes for high school and beyond.

 Doug has not missed a day of running since May 2006, logging over 14,000 miles (and counting) during that time.
 He and his wife have three daughters and live in Cedar Park.
-This is Doug’s first season with the Roots Volleyball Family.
+This is Doug’s 2nd season with the Roots Volleyball Family.